djkaty/Il2CppInspector/README.md

   -f, --flatten               Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
 Only used when layout is per-namespace or per-class.
 Ignored for tree layout

   -n, --suppress-metadata     Diff tidying: suppress method pointers, field offsets and type indices from C# output.
 Useful for comparing two versions of a binary for changes with a diff tool

+  --suppress-dll-metadata     Diff tidying: suppress method pointers, field offsets and type indices attributes from DLL output.
+Useful for comparing two versions of a binary for changes

   -k, --must-compile          Compilation tidying: try really hard to make code that compiles.
 Suppress generation of code for items with CompilerGenerated attribute.
 Comment out attributes without parameterless constructors or all-optional constructor arguments.
 Don't emit
                               add/remove/raise on events.
 Specify AttributeTargets.All on classes with AttributeUsage attribute.
 Force auto-properties to have get accessors.
 Force regular properties to have bodies.
 Suppress global::Locale classes.
 Generate dummy parameterless